FMIG Manual

 Background and Description

 National Primary Care Week is an annual event put on by the American Medical Student Association (AMSA).
-The FMIG partners with other student organizations on campus (The Pediatric Interest Group [PIG] and Internal Medicine Interest Group [The Osler Club], SNMA, and Patients for Social Responsibility [PSR]) to offer events related to primary care.
-Prior events have included a physician panel, brown bag discussions, film showings, and a primary care social on the Affordable Care Act.
+The FMIG partners with other student organizations on campus, such as the Pediatric Interest Group and Internal Medicine Interest Group to offer events related to primary care.
+Prior events have included physician and resident panel discussions, film screenings, wound care and IUD workshops, a variety/talent show with primary care trivia, and social dinners with residents and physicians.

 Preparation and Planning